Linking movement to the landscape

 The ability of plants and animals to move across landscapes is essential for survival.
 Our work aims to advance connectivity concepts, methods, and applications across the world.

 Science to recover endangered species

-We provide science-based evidence to reduce extinction risk for imperiled species.
+We provide science-based evidence to reduce extinction risk for several imperiled species.
 One major project involves delivering much needed information on the dynamics and trends of the endangered snail kite, a spatially structured population.

 Land-use Change and Biodiversity

 We work on a variety of issues regarding land-use for agriculture and other natural resource needs.
 One effort has focused on bioenergy, which is a carbon neutral alternative energy source that is increasing throughout the world.
 We evaluate bioenergy alternatives for biodiversity, with an eye toward mitigating energy-diversity tradeoffs.

 Throughout all of our research, we apply and advance quantitative methods for ecology and conservation.
 This work focuses on identifying new ways to rigorously answer pressing questions in spatial ecology and conservation.

 Individual behavior can drive many patterns of biodiversity across landscapes.
 We work on several key behaviors, such as habitat selection and movement, that have emergent consequences, focusing on how rapid environmental changes can alter decision-making.

 Habitat loss is a primary threat to biodiversity.
 Yet the relative roles of habitat fragmentation, habitat quality, and the 'matrix' remain unclear.
 We use landscape-scale experiments in model systems to provide answers to these persistent questions.